Kotli Azad Kashmir, Pakistan Travel Guide

 This guide has comprehensive information to aid planning a rewarding trip to Kotli, for a smooth and enjoyable journey through this captivating part of Azad Kashmir.
 Discover a destination where traditional hospitality meets picturesque scenery, distant from the typical tourist trails.

 Kotli beckons travelers with its untouched beauty and warm, welcoming spirit.
 Imagine waking to views of rolling hills, the gentle murmur of the Poonch River, and the calls of local life beginning in the bustling bazaar.
-This destination, often overlooked by mainstream tourism, holds a possibility for genuine cultural immersion and peaceful exploration.
+This destination, often overlooked by mainstream tourism, holds a possibility for authentic cultural immersion and peaceful exploration.

 Kotli District is in Azad Jammu & Kashmir, Pakistan, in the southern foothills of the Himalayas.
 The Poonch River flows through the region, adding to its scenic appeal.

-Food blends Pakistani and Kashmiri influences, with a strong focus on meat dishes like Chicken/Mutton Karahi and Biryani.
+Food blends Pakistani and Kashmiri influences, having a strong focus on meat dishes like Chicken/Mutton Karahi and Biryani.
 Street food, including samosas and pakoras, is popular and has delicious, affordable options.
 Chai (milk tea) is an universally consumed beverage.

 The local culture values hospitality.
 Modest dress and respectful interactions with locals are customary.
 Urdu, Punjabi, and Pahari are spoken.